FC Argeș Pitești: Rebirth and return to Liga I (2017-present)

 On 16 June 2017, the Municipality of Pitești bought FC Argeș's brand for 550,000 RON.
 As a result of this association, the brand was transferred to SCM Pitești's football section, newly promoted to Liga II, and the team came back to life four years after it was declared bankrupt.
 After promotion, the team spent 3 years in the second league.
 FC Argeș managed to earn promotion to the first division at the end of the 2019-20 season, after an 11-year break.
 The team narrowly earned 2nd place, after Rapid București held Turris-Oltul Turnu Măgurele to a draw in the seventh minute of extra time, a score at which Turris remained in the second league, and FC Argeș was promoted directly.

 In the first half of their comeback season, FC Argeș failed to impress, their winless streak leaving them in last place in the league at the beginning of 2021.
 Things began to change after former player Andrei Prepeliță took over as manager, with the team recording an 11-game winning streak and slowly crawling out of the relegation places to join the fight for a play-off spot.
 With their unbeaten streak cut short by a 0-5 defeat against reigning champions CFR Cluj, FC Argeș kept their momentum but never made it above 7th place.
 They missed a chance to make it through with a 1-1 draw against fellow play-off contenders Academica Clinceni and by the penultimate round, they missed play-off qualification altogether following a 1-4 loss against Hermannstadt.

-In the 2021-22 season, FC Argeș managed to secure a play-off spot on the final day of the regular season, finishing 4th after a 2-1 away win against FC Botoșani.
+In the 2021–22 season, FC Argeș managed to secure a play-off spot on the final day of the regular season, finishing 4th after a 2-1 away win against FC Botoșani, eventually finishing 6th, the team's highest finish in years, the team including players Alexandru Greab, Andrei Tofan, Grigore Turda, David Meza and Alexandru Ișfan.

+In the 2022–23 season, FC Argeș went into chaos, head coach Andrei Prepeliță was sacked in October, and the team eventually finished 14th, being relegated after a 8–5 loss on aggregate to FC Dinamo București in the relegation play-offs, even losing 6–1 in the first leg.
+Thus a large part of the team's core left.
+The team continued on the bad way in the 2023–24 season, finishing 14th.

+The team turned its misfortunes around in the 2024–25 season under coach Bogdan Andone, when the team not only won promotion, but also won the title, returning to Liga I next season.